 Our programs are not designed to support the needs of students who are identified with: Autism Spectrum Disorders, Developmental Delays, Oppositional Defiant Disorder, Pervasive Developmental Disorder, and Social Pragmatic Disorder.
 Questions about whether our programs would be a good fit for your child?
 Please contact the Admissions office.

 Please apply online, click here.
 There is a non-refundable application fee of $75 which is payable online with a major credit or debit card.

 Once your application is complete, you will hear from one of the directors of the Summer Program to schedule a campus visit.
 During the campus visit, children applying for the five-week program will be administered a brief reading and math assessment.

 After the visit, the admissions committee meets to throughly assess the potential fit between student and program.
 Decision letters are sent within two weeks.
-Participation in the Summer Programs does not guarantee placement in The Southport academic year and is a separate process.
+Please note participation in the Summer Programs does not guarantee placement in the academic year and is a separate process.